Dollar coin (United States): Sacagawea dollar (2000–present)

-The Sacagawea dollar was authorized by Congress in 1997 because the supply of Anthony dollars, in inventory since their last mintage in 1981, was soon expected to be depleted.
-These coins have a copper core clad by manganese brass.
+The Sacagawea dollar was authorized by Congress in 1997 because the supply of Anthony dollars in inventory since their last mintage in 1981 was soon expected to be depleted.
+These coins have a copper core clad in manganese brass.
 Delays in increasing Sacagawea dollar production led to a final 1999-dated mintage of Susan B. Anthony dollars.
 Dollar coins are used infrequently in general commerce.
 They used to be given as change by United States Postal Service (USPS) stamp vending machines, which created a relatively small but significant demand, but the USPS eliminated all those machines by 2011.
-They were also used in certain subway and public transit systems, such as the "T" in Boston and New York City Subway ticketing machines.
+They were also used in certain subway and public transit systems, such as the Boston subway and New York City Subway ticketing machines.

-In 1998, the U.S. Mint conducted a limited design competition for the new dollar, inviting 23 artists to submit designs portraying Sacagawea on the obverse ("heads") side and American bald eagle on the reverse ("tails") side.
-In November 1998, an exhibit of 123 submitted designs was held at the Casa Italiana Hall in Washington, D.C. to solicit public and private comment.
+In 1998, the U.S. Mint conducted a limited design competition for the new dollar, inviting 23 artists to submit designs portraying Sacagawea on the obverse ("heads") side and an American bald eagle on the reverse ("tails") side.
+In November 1998, an exhibit of 123 submitted designs was held at the Casa Italiana Hall in Washington, D.C., to solicit public and private comment.
 Design concepts were submitted in the form of drawings, renderings, sculpture, and die-struck prototypes.

 The obverse was designed by artist Glenna Goodacre.
 Since no verifiable image of Sacagawea exists, Goodacre used Randy'L He-dow Teton, a University of New Mexico college student and a Shoshone Indian, as a model for the coin.